jc-white/ad-ts/readme.md

 # ADMain

-> This project is a fork of [ad](https://www.npmjs.com/package/ad).
+> This project is a fork of [ad](https://www.npmjs.com/package/ad), converted to TypeScript.
 Making Active Directory jQuery-easy.

 ---